Start working with us

 Physical Demands: The position is primarily in an office setting, requiring long periods of sitting at a desk in front of a computer.
 Presentation and community outreach tasks may require the employee to sit or stand for long periods of time.
 Extensive travel throughout NM and typically by automobile; must be comfortable driving on unpaved/uneven roads and in inclement weather and during sunset/sunrise.
-Possess ability to climb stairs and carry materials if historical buildings in the area are not equipped with elevator.
-Employee must have the ability to clearly communicate in person and on the telephone in the decibel range of normal conversation levels.
-Employee must be able to hold a pen, type and grasp documents.
+Possess the ability to climb stairs and carry materials if historical buildings in the area are not equipped with an elevator.
+The employee must have the ability to clearly communicate in person and on the telephone in the decibel range of normal conversation levels.
+Employee must be able to hold a pen, type, and grasp documents.
 The position requires the ability to safely lift 20 pounds unassisted, 40 pounds with assistance.

 Job Responsibility Notes:

-The above statements reflect the general duties, responsibilities and competencies considered necessary to perform the essential duties & responsibilities of the job and should not be considered as a detailed description of all the work requirements of the position.
+The above statements reflect the general duties, responsibilities, and competencies considered necessary to perform the essential duties & responsibilities of the job and should not be considered as a detailed description of all the work requirements of the position.
 Big Brothers Big Sisters Mountain Region may change the specific job duties with or without prior notice based on the needs of the organization.